 I really wanted to participate in a Japanese tea ceremony in Tokyo, while we were in Japan.
 It was on the top of my list of things I wanted to do.
 I’ve always loved matcha (powdered green) tea and I’ve always respected the tradition of the ceremony and wanted to know more about it.
 We had the time, we just needed to find the opportunity.

 You know, it’s just not that easy to schedule a tea ceremony in Tokyo.
 I thought it would be easier, but that was before I knew that they sometimes last several hours and to take part in one you have to book in advance and pay somewhere around $55, or even dress up in kimonos!
-Well, I would love to do all of those things, but we hadn’t planned in advance, and we didn’t have kimonos, so on to plan B.
+Well, I would love to do all of those things, but we hadn’t planned in advance, we didn’t have kimonos, and we had a great foodie itinerary to keep up with.
+So on to plan B.

 It’s a good thing we found out about the informal tea ceremony that takes place every day, practically all day long at the adorable little tea house in Hamarikyu Gardens.
 The beautifully landscaped gardens surround Shioiri Pond, where the little tea house can be found.
 We were planning to go there anyway because we had just left our Tsukiji Market Tour and wanted to catch the Sumida Water Bus that would take us up to Asakusa and the Tokyo Sky Tower.
 Hamarikyu is just a few minutes walk from Tsukiji.

 After a little walk through the gardens (I say little because it was a REALLY hot day and little was all we could manage in the heat!), we stopped off at the tea house.
 Luckily it was air conditioned inside (despite the sides of the house being wide open to the outdoors so you could walk around).